p2c2e/mcp_proxy_pydantic_agent/README.md

-## Sample to show to integrate MCP (Model Context Protocl) servers with Pydantic.AI
+## Sample to show to integrate MCP (Model Context Protocol) servers with Pydantic.AI

 Parts of this example uses content from : https://github.com/modelcontextprotocol/quickstart-resources.git - Esp. the weather 'server' code